 - And here’s my little disclaimer: I can’t guarantee you’ll sign with an agent or get published if you take heed of my editorial suggestions.
 (Anyone who promises this is lying, drunk, or has photos of a publisher in compromising positions.)
 But I sure hope you come away from the process feeling like you’ve learned something of value – something that makes you a better writer.

-- IMPORTANT UPDATE 11/12/13: I am completely booked through Apr., 2014.
-If you don’t mind waiting until May to experience The Joy of Being Edited by Moi, please email me and I’ll add you to the queue.
-May might seem like a long way off, but I’m pretty sure time is speeding up, so it will be here before you know it.
-I’m also considering cutting back on my editing so I can focus more on my writing.
-That means fewer editing slots available in May and beyond.
+- IMPORTANT UPDATE 02/28/14: I am completely booked through September, 2014.
+If you don’t mind waiting until October to experience The Joy of Being Edited by Moi, please email me and I’ll add you to the queue.
+I’m also cutting back on my editing so I can focus more on my writing.
 Just wanted to give you fair warning.
-And myself a kick in the pants toward that end.
-See you in 2014.

 So you want to know how much this is going to cost you?
 (Did you scroll down here before reading the longwinded intro above?
 Yeah.
 I would have, too.)
 Well, assuming your manuscript falls between 50K and 100K words* (use that Word Count feature in your word processor), these are the fees: